cimentadaj/RECSM_R_Course/Class 3/Slides/slides.md

 - `our_mean` is the name of our function
 - `x` is the only argument (but there can be more!)
-- Everything inside `{}` is the code to execute, more formally, the body.
+- Everything inside `{}` is the code to execute, more formally, the body of the function.

 An introduction to functions
 ========================================================